dsmiles/rest-assured-booker/README.md

 # REST-assured Restful-Booker Test Project

 This repository contains a simple REST-assured test framework for running integration tests against the Restful-Booker Web API by Mark Winteringham.
-The Restful-Booker API offers authentication, CRUD operations, and is loaded with bugs for the purpose of learning.
+The Restful-Booker API offers authentication, CRUD operations, and contains a number of bugs for learning purposes.

+I wanted to utilise the Testcontainers library to run the Restful-Booker API in a Docker container, ensuring that each test run is isolated and does not affect the state of the system.
+This is especially important when running integration tests using a database.

+I normally use a combination of JUnit and AssertJ for writing tests, but for this project I decided to write the assertions using Hamcrest.

+## Tests

+The test framework contains approximately 40 tests ensuring each endpoint of the Restful-Booker API is tested.

+- /auth     - generate authentication tokens
+- /booking  - CRUD operations for booking records
+- /ping     - health check

+The tests cover the following:

+- `GET` requests
+- `POST` requests
+- `PUT` requests
+- `PATCH` requests
+- `DELETE` requests
+- Request Payloads in JSON and XML formats
+- Different types of Authentication (cookie and Authorization header)
+- Response headers verification
+- Response Body verification
+- Response Status Code verification
+- Response payloads in JSON and XML formats
+- Assertions using Hamcrest Matchers
+- Use of Lombok and Java `POJO` for passing values to `POST`, `PUT` and `PATCH` request bodies
+- Use of Datafaker for generating random fake test data and using it in automated tests

+I will also need to update the issues found section as I have identified further problems.

+_This line is a test commit_

+## Framework Components

 The test framework utilises the following components:

-- Java
+- Java 17
 - JUnit 5
+- Maven
+- Git
 - REST-assured
 - Hamcrest Matchers
+- Docker Desktop 4.27.2
 - Testcontainers
 - Testcontainers JUnit 5 Extension
 - Lombok
 - Datafaker

-## Tests

-The test framework contains approximately 40 tests (so far), covering the following scenarios:

-- GET requests
-- POST requests
-- PUT requests
-- PATCH requests
-- DELETE requests
-- Authentication
-- Response Body verification
-- Response Status Code verification
-- Response headers verification
-- Assertions using Hamcrest Matchers
-- Use of Java Records for passing values to POST, PUT and PATCH request body
-- Use of Datafaker for generating random fake test data and using it in automated tests

-I will continue to add more tests as I explore the Restful-Booker API.

-I will also need to update the issues found section as I have identified further problems.

-_This line is a test commit_
+Check the POM file for component versions.

-## Testcontainers
+### Testcontainers

 ![Testcontainers Logo](/assets/images/testcontainers-logo.svg)